Alibaba-MIIL/ImageNet21K/dataset_preprocessing/processing_instructions.md

 "train set contains 11060223 samples, test set contains 522500 samples.
 10450 classes"
 <br>
 As you can see, the number of samples is  similar to fall11 release, and the pretrain quality should remain the same.
+To train with winter21 version, use the relevant tree: --tree_path=./resources/winter21_imagenet21k_miil_tree.pth